 In 1661 the island became a part of the British Empire but cave temples remained abandoned.
 Time did its work – water found new paths through the cliff, gradually eliminating the achievements of ancient art.
 As the popularity of non-European art rised, many valuable details perished in private collections and gradually lost the track of their history.

-After long years of neglect the Great Cave was renovated several times in 20th century, notably in 1970ies.
+After long years of neglect the Great Cave was renovated several times throughout the 20th century, notably in the 1970s.
 Unfortunately the other caves, including three caves with important sculptures, are badly damaged.
 In 1987 Elephanta Caves were declared as UNESCO World Heritage site.

 The Great Cave